 After you’ve created your Record and submitted your supporting documents, NCARB will review your Record and contact you regarding your eligibility for the Foreign Architect Path.
 You will then need to satisfy NCARB’s experience and examination requirements for certification through the Foreign Architect Path.

-• Experience: Complete the Architectural Experience Program® (AXP®).
+- Experience: Complete the Architectural Experience Program® (AXP®).
 Some of your foreign experience (up to 1,860 hours) may count toward the AXP requirement, but you will only be able to complete the AXP outside of the U.S. if you are working under an architect licensed in the U.S. or Canada.
 You can report qualified experience earned at any time in your professional career for 100% credit toward the program requirements.
+Note: You can start earning experience before you have been made eligible for the Foreign Architect Path.

-• Examination: Pass the Architect Registration Examination® (ARE®) 5.0.
-ARE 5.0 is a multi-part exam made of six divisions.
-You can begin scheduling ARE divisions after NCARB has verified your transcript and foreign credential and you have paid your Certification application fee.
+- Examination: Pass the Architect Registration Examination® (ARE®).
+The ARE is a multi-part exam made of six divisions.
+You can begin scheduling ARE divisions after NCARB has verified your transcript and license and you have paid your Certification application fee.

 Fees